 I had a lovely weekend, I have a lovely home, I am booked up for everyone to come down to us and have another lovely weekend.
 Booked to go to Cornwall, and Salisbury and I will have a lovely time.
 I am not unhappy in that side of my life.

-Even when I am doing things with just Rich I enjoy them.
+Even when I am doing things with just Danny I enjoy them.
 I have a lovely time; but I can also have the same time with friends.
-It doesn’t have to be Rich I suppose.
+It doesn’t have to be Danny I suppose.

-Or is it that more than anything Rich is my friend.
+Or is it that more than anything Danny is my friend.
 But the part of my mind that I am fighting to keep under control is the essence of me; and winning.
-Slowly through my sub conscious I am switching off that powerful love I had for Rich, making him just my friend.
+Slowly through my sub conscious I am switching off that powerful love I had for Danny, making him just my friend.

 I am letting time do its thing.
 It has in the past eased off.
-But I cannot, will not, don’t want to pander to Rich and his emotions while I feel like this.
+But I cannot, will not, don’t want to, pander to Danny and his emotions while I feel like this.

 One of my phrases has been ‘Just seeing where life takes me’ and that is true.
 Life is an adventure and ultimately I am the most free than I have been in the last twenty years.
 But right now, I feel like I have gone backwards, I am acting a part again, just as I had in previous relationships before I got out of them.